 Persons in poor households at or below the Federal Poverty Level…had more than double the rate of violent victimization as persons in high-income households… Persons in poor households had a higher rate of violence involving a firearm (3.5 per 1,000) compared to persons above the FPL (0.8–2.5 per 1,000).

-States with the most gun violence also tend to have high poverty rates (also, very lax gun control; such states tend to be Republican-controlled).
+States with the most gun violence also tend to have high poverty rates (also, very lax gun control…such states tend to be Republican-ruled).
 States with higher economic development, more college graduates, less inequality, and less overall poverty correlate with fewer gun deaths.
+Poverty breeds crime and violence.
 As Attorney General Ramsey Clark once put it:

 Mark the part of your city where crime flourishes.
 Now look at the map of your city.
 You have marked areas where there are slums, poor schools, high unemployment, widespread poverty; where sickness and mental illness are common, housing is decrepit and nearly every site is ugly—and you have marked the areas where crime flourishes… Poverty, illness, injustice, idleness, ignorance, human misery, and crime go together.
 That is the truth.
 We have known it all along.
 We cultivate crime, breed it, nourish it.
 Little wonder we have so much.

-Other diseases include right-wing religious hatred, xenophobia, racism, political extremism, terrorism: the slaughter in California in 2015 by ISIS sympathizers, yet another reason for a drastic change in U.S. foreign policy; a 2015 killing at a Planned Parenthood in Colorado by a self-described warrior for the babies; the massacre of blacks in Charleston in 2015; the attack on a Jewish center in Kansas City in 2014; the slaying of Sikhs in Wisconsin in 2012; the murder of a doctor who provided abortions in Wichita in 2009, etc.
+Other diseases include right-wing religious hatred, xenophobia, racism, political extremism, terrorism: the slaughter in San Bernardino, California in 2015 by ISIS sympathizers, yet another reason for a drastic change in U.S. foreign policy; a 2015 killing at a Planned Parenthood in Colorado by a self-described “warrior for the babies“; the massacre of blacks by a white supremacist in Charleston in 2015; the attack on a Jewish community center in Kansas City in 2014; the slaying of Sikhs in Wisconsin in 2012; the murder of a doctor who provided abortions in Wichita in 2009, and so on.

-The Paradox: Guns can absolutely stop crimes and prevent death…but also cause more of both overall
+The Paradox: Guns can stop gun crimes and prevent death, but also cause more of both overall

-In a nation with so many guns and people who carry them, it is highly predictable that bystanders with guns would stop crimes: an Uber driver shoots a man who started firing into a crowd, a bystander with a gun forces a gunman’s surrender in a church, another bystander kills a man who open fired in a barber shop.
+In a nation with so many guns and people who carry them, it is expected that bystanders with guns would stop crimes: an Uber driver shoots a man who started firing into a crowd, a bystander with a gun forces a gunman’s surrender in a church, another bystander kills a man who open fired in a barber shop, and so forth.
 As one conservative writer noted in 2012:

 In December 2007, a man murdered two teenagers at the Youth with a Mission training center in the Denver suburbs.
 He then drove south to Colorado Springs and attacked the New Life megachurch in Colorado Springs.
 He killed two people in the parking lot and then entered the building, carrying hundreds of rounds of ammunition.
 Fortunately, a volunteer security guard for the church, Jeanne Assam, was carrying a licensed handgun, and she quickly shot the attacker.
 According to Pastor Brady Boyd, “she probably saved over 100 lives.”